maximveksler/subtitles/README.md

 =========

-Subtitles is a tool to extract caption track from an mp4 movie container and convert it in "human readble" script"

-Useful for quick lookup of a movie / lecture content/ for textual learners/ as a friend for search engines.
+Subtitles is a tool to extract caption track from an mp4 movie container and convert it in "human readble" script" Useful for quick lookup of a movie /lecture content, for textual learners, or as a friendly search engines assistant.

-Do as you please.
-I love it.

 Tool output looks like this:
 ```Textfile